heyyjudes/AI4ALL2021-NLP/README.md

 ## Instructions for running the notebooks
+We will go through this together on July 3rd, but feel free to start on your own! :)
 1. Install Anaconda.

     Anaconda is a python distribution that makes it really easy to install additional python packages and manage different Python versions.
 You can download Anaconda from https://www.anaconda.com/download/.
 Make sure to download the Python 3.6 version!
 This should also automatically install Jupyter notebook, which you'll need to run the notebooks.